 © Terry Mathews

 Appledore Book Festival is a charity founded in 2006 by Nick Arnold, author of Horrible Science, in a bid to raise money to save Appledore Library.
-His campaign brought our community together and saved the library, which is still at the heart of our village.
+His campaign brought our community together and was an overwhelming success.

-Today, the Appledore Book Festival continues to thrive and has become one of the biggest cultural festivals in Devon, attracting world-class authors, speakers and artistes.
+Today, the Appledore Book Festival continues to thrive and grow - becoming one of the biggest cultural festivals in Devon, attracting world-class authors, speakers and performers.
 Run almost exclusively by a team of volunteers, who do everything from stewarding the events to adorning the village with bunting, our Festival is a unique experience.

 As a charity, our aim is a simple one: to increase the enjoyment of reading and encourage creative writing through providing access to inspirational events.

-We are really looking forward to welcoming everyone to Appledore for this year’s event and are thrilled that we have a fantastic line-up of authors and performers for this September.
-Due to the ongoing concerns around COVID-19 we are planning a festival where audiences can still be socially distanced if restrictions are in place.
+We are really looking forward to welcoming everyone to Appledore for this year’s event and are planning a fantastic line-up of authors and performers for this September.
+Please be assured that we will continue to plan the festival in accordance with any government guidelines that may be in place relating to Covid-19.